-Along with knowing the basics and understanding how your payment software works, it’s important to identify how internal processes can put sensitive data at risk.
+Along with knowing the basics and understanding how to prevent a data breach through your payment software, it’s important to identify how internal processes can put sensitive data at risk.

-- Don’t store card data – have your payment software provider do it for you.
+- Don’t store card data.
+Instead, have your payment software provider do it for you.
 Keeping this information on a server in your care increases the likelihood of a breach.